heitor-sg5/Bioinformatics-Algorithms/README.md

 # Bioinformatics Algorithms

 ## Overview
-This repository contains my personal implementations of core algorithms from Bioinformatics Algorithms: An Active Learning Approach by Phillip Compeau & Pavel Pevzner, exploring computational techniques widely used in bioinformatics.
-Each module focuses on understanding, implementing, and testing algorithms from scratch, without relying on high-level libraries.
-It serves both as a learning record and a reference for key algorithmic concepts in computational biology.
+This repository contains implementations of core algorithms from Bioinformatics Algorithms: An Active Learning Approach by Phillip Compeau & Pavel Pevzner.
+It provides Python scripts for a broad range of bioinformatics topics, serving as a reference for key computational techniques and algorithmic concepts.

 ---